jessarcher/jessarcher.com/content/collections/pages/speaking.md

 updated_at: 1668493709
 template: speaking
 ---
-# I've spoken on a variety of topics at several conferences
+# I've spoken on a variety of topics at several conferences.

+There is something magical about sharing a room with hundreds of people all sharing the same passion for something.